Defense Attorneys for Weapons Offenses in Michigan

 When most people think of carrying concealed weapon (CCW) charges, they think of pistols.
 But keep in mind there are several items you may not carry concealed (listed above).
 One exception is hunting knives, which someone may legally carry openly or concealed if the hunting knife is “adapted and carried as such,” meaning you probably don’t want to carry one, for example, into a bar, sports arena, or movie theater.

-Another thing many people are surprised to learn, often while being arrested, is that any weapon inside a vehicle is automatically considered concealed, even if it is out in the open and easily viewable.
+Many people are also surprised to learn, often while being arrested, that any weapon inside a vehicle is automatically considered concealed, even if it is out in the open and easily viewable.

 Penalty for Carrying a Concealed Weapon Charges